 We sit in a circle around a tree, all equally close to the centre, all sharing the experience of togetherness in a manner similar to the Majlis in the Arab culture where community members gather to discuss local issues.

 The tree selected by Sally was planted to represent women but, for us, it also represents limitless growth.
 Many seeds of small educative acts have to be planted for a tree with strengthened roots to grow and we all have to continually water it for it not to die.
 Understanding that quality education is the root that we should collectively be nurturing creates a rich environment where the branches of gender equality will grow.
-Equal opportunities, balanced roles, well-distributed responsibilities all made possible by educated members of the society are a result of those carefully planted seeds.
+Equal opportunities, balanced roles and well-distributed responsibilities all made possible by educated members of the society are a result of those carefully planted seeds.
 We share this task as one alone cannot fulfil it.
 It needs ideas and the effort of many acting in unity for this tree to live and flourish.

 Bringing these ideas together generates the inspiration that would pave the way for positive change and impact on and by local communities to develop sustainably.